WINTERSKIN *** UK 2018 Dir: Charlie Steeds. 84 mins

 Whilst out hunting deer in the woods a young man, Billy (David Lenik) and his father Russell (Peter Cosgrove) get separated.
 Billy finds an old abandoned cabin and goes closer to investigate.
 On closer inspection he realises it is inhabited though not before getting shot in the leg and passing out.
 When he comes to he is greeted by an old lady calling herself Mama Agnes (Rowena Bentley) she explains that it was her that had shot him thinking he was one of the Red People, skinless human figures she has seen stalking the woods looking for victims.
 At first Billy does not believe this crazy lady and is more concerned with the fact that she wants to keep him captive.
 That is until one day he sees them for himself and finally believes her.

 My main bugbear is that there is far too much talking, the acting style here is very amateur dramatics from all involved and they don’t seem to be able to pull off a dialogue heavy script.
 It is too over the top in places it shouldn’t be and severely unconvincing in places it should.
-The cast are all constants of Steeds having all been in his other movies; Lenik was in The Barge People and Escape From Cannibal Farm, Bentley started in The House Of Violent Desire as well as Escape From Cannibal Farm and good ol’ Barrington de la Roche (who never ceases to amuse me) has starred in all of the above and more.
+The cast are all constants of Steeds having all been in his other movies; Lenik was in The Barge People and ESCAPE FROM CANNIBAL FARM, Bentley starred in The House Of Violent Desire as well as Escape From Cannibal Farm and good ol’ Barrington de la Roche (who never ceases to amuse me) has starred in all of the above and more.
 It’s cool that he sticks with actors he is familiar with but none of them come out of this looking great.

 Review by Sarah Budd